Skip to content

 ]

-Once you have created your github repository with a Python file containing your compiled graph as well as a langgraph.json file containing the configuration for hosting your graph, you can head over to LangSmith and click on the 🚀 icon on the left navbar to create a new deployment.
-Then click the + New Deployment button.
+Once you have created your GitHub repository with a Python file containing your compiled graph as well as a langgraph.json with the configuration, you can head over to LangSmith and click on the graph icon (LangGraph Cloud) on the bottom of the left navbar.
+This will open the LangGraph deployments page.
+On this page, click the + New Deployment button in the top right corner.

 Langsmith Workflow